totadavid95/PhpComposerInstaller/README.md

 ### Installing PHP
 - The official PHP webpage contains the currently supported versions of PHP: [https://windows.php.net/download](https://windows.php.net/download)
-- Download the __x86 / x64 Non Thread Safe__ version of your choise (preferably the latest one).
+- Download the __x86 / x64 Non Thread Safe__ version of your choice (preferably the latest one).
 Use the x86 version on 32-bit operating systems and the x64 version for a 64-bit OS.
 - Extract the downloaded *.zip* archive.
 - PHP requires a configuration file named __php.ini__ which is not included in the archive by default.
 Create a duplicate of the included __php.ini-development__ (which serves as an example configuration) and rename it __php.ini__.
 - Open __php.ini__ and perform the following changes: